nashirkra/RENTAL-BUKU/README.md

     db.AutoMigrate(entity.User{}, entity.Category{}, entity.Book{}, entity.Loan{}, entity.FinePayment{})

+## Usage API
-## You can use the files contained in the root folder with the extension (req _ *.
+You can use the files contained in the root folder with the extension (req _ *.
 Http) and make requests using the REST Client plugin on VS Code
 * **req_register.http** : register new user
 * **req_login.http** : login user
 * **req_get_profile.http** : get user profile (require Authorization)